linardsbi/cpp_dwmblocks/README.md

-# dwmblocks
+# cpp dwmblocks

-Modular status bar for dwm written in c.
+Modular status bar for dwm written in c, modified to work in c++ and to conform with (some of) its standards.

 # Modifying blocks